green-code-initiative/ecoCode-challenge/spotters.md

 ### Does my rule already exist in ecoCode?

-For Android and iOS rules, here are the rules laready found: [best praticices mobile](https://github.com/cnumr/best-practices-mobile)
+For Android and iOS rules, here are the rules laready found: [best pratices mobile](https://github.com/cnumr/best-practices-mobile)

 For other plugin rules, there is not a centralized place where all the implemented or in progress rules are listed.
 To check if your rule already exists or was already proposed, please check the following sources: